-Strategic alignment model (SAM) is used for providing and conceptualizing a visual of an organization's I.T. environment and business goals (Ullah & Lai, 2011).
+The strategic alignment model (SAM) is used to provide and conceptualize a visual of an organization's I.T. environment and business goals (Ullah & Lai, 2011).
 The strategic alignment model of Henderson and Venkatraman (1994) considers information technology (I.T.) alignment as occurring amongst the business strategy and business process, focusing on internal and external areas for both I.S. strategy and I.S. infrastructure and governance.
-Further, SAM has the ability to provide an illustration of views across the domain and suggesting that neither strategic nor functional integration provides the alignment of an organization's business objectives effectively (Henderson & Venkatraman, 1994).
+Further, SAM can illustrate views across the domain and suggest that neither strategic nor functional integration provides the alignment of an organization's business objectives effectively (Henderson & Venkatraman, 1994).